thien/AISearch/paper.md

 // 		else
 // 			current = successor with probability e^(delta e/t) -->

-The approach to simulated annealing is relatively simple.
-It models the process undergone by misplaced atoms in an object when heated; and slowly cooled down, attempting to find a global minimum of the tours.
-While this method will unlikely find the optimum solution, it can often find a very good solution.
-The states will be the tours themselves, and our cost functions will be the length of the generated tours.

-The initial implementation proved to create poor results.
-It consisted of setting alpha `a = 0.9` and temperature `T = 2000` variables.
+The initial implementation consisted of setting alpha `a = 0.9` and temperature `T = 2000` variables.
 This was followed by generating an initial state (our path) randomly.
 A while loop is then used where a possible successor state is generated using a 1x mutation.
-The tourlengths of the states are compared, width the initial state being replaced with the successor if its tour length is better, otherwise it will be replaced by probability.
+The tourlengths of the states are compared, with the initial state being replaced with the successor if its tour length is better, otherwise it will switch dependent on our probablistic approach.
 The probability `a` is deduced as so:

 	- if initial/2 > possible_sucessor
 		a = 0.5